BogRtM/Pathfinder/README.md

 ![PF_Image1](https://user-images.githubusercontent.com/55299061/181102728-f211865b-aee2-4930-82af-c6302d006d23.png)

 ## Important
 This is an early access, alpha release of a WIP survivor.
 He is still incomplete, and in active development.
-As such, please understand that he may be buggy, and that many things are still liable to change for the 1.0 release.
+As such, please understand that he may be buggy, and that many things are still liable to change for the 1.0 release, even his gameplay and kit design.
 My intent on releasing him as he is now is to find bugs and to gather external feedback.
 Please feel free to contact `Bog#4770` on discord with bug reports or feedback.
 For now, a config file has been provided for you to play around with *some* of his values.

 ## Credits
 ```